top of page

 Porc Peis Bach is a spin off Welsh language comedy series from the original film Porc Pei that was transmitted the previous year.
 Both were made by Cambrensis Productions for S4C.
 They were broadcast only on S4C.

-I appeared as a Village Workman and as an Eisteddfod audience member (uncredited).
+I appeared in two episodes, as a Village Workman and as an Eisteddfod audience member (uncredited).

 At the present time, no photographs or video recordings are available.